 We have also included information on the essential research and pre work that needs to be completed before purchase and installation.

 Crowded Places Strategy, Personal Safety & Security

 This was a very enlightening session on Crowded Places Strategy.
-Craig Webb talked us through situational awareness and dealing with conflict and the growing tide of aggressive customer situations.
-Craig also provided a link to the Crowded Places Tool, which is highly recommended.
+Craig Webb talked us through situational awareness and dealing with conflict and the growing tide of aggressive customer situations and provided a link to the Crowded Places Tool, which is highly recommended.

 The session included Personal Safety & Security with Paul Walsh, giving insight into the ever increasing number of aggressive customer situations being experienced in the retail sector and how they can be mitigated.